 Along with the account, system user is created.
 All API calls made by system user are logged in the Activity Log.

-By default, the access to the Activity log service is disabled for all users.
+By default, access to the Activity Log service is disabled for all users.
 You can change permissions for this service in the Users and projects section by adding the Activity log permissions to a user for any project or by adding a user with CloudTrail administrator role to any project.

 Activity log permissions and CloudTrail administrator role allow users to control events in all projects of the customer, no matter for which project they’ve been given.

 Several types of entities are determined within Activity log: Events, Trails, Reports

 Event is a record, describing a user action.
 Each Event describes one request of an API method.

 The important attribute of event is “Read only”.
 Read only events include API operations that only read the information about your resources, but don’t make changes.
 For example, such operations are Describe-requests, which are called every time you open almost any NGN Cloud web-interface page.
 Usually such events are not so important for user’s activity analysis, thats why on the “Activity log” page of web interface the default value for “Read only” filter is “No”.
 You can also use attribute

 ReadOnly for filtering when you request events via CloudTrail API.

 To find the list of names of API methods, which are logging in Activity log see: